NotNotWrongUsually/PSApi/README.md

         New-Object System.Drawing.Bitmap -ArgumentList "C:\some_picture.jpg"
     }

 Going to `http://localhost/PSApi/Get-Image` will display the picture.
-The image types that can be loaded in by [System.Drawing.Bitmap](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.bitmap?view=netcore-2.2) are all supported, but note that output will always be converted to .PNG.
+The image types that can be loaded in by [System.Drawing.Bitmap](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.bitmap?view=netcore-2.2) are all supported for input, but output will always be converted to .PNG.

-(Note that on Linux `libgdiplus` is needed before this example works)
+*(Note that on Linux `libgdiplus` is needed before this example works)*